allen-garvey/dithermark/docs/unsplash-random-images.md

 ## DigitalOcean serverless function setup

-* Run `make serverless` to generate a PHP serverless function
+* Run `npm run build:html` to generate a PHP serverless function

 * Create a php serverless function in the DigitalOcean control plane

-* Paste contents of `inc/serverless/build/unsplash-download.php` as the function body
+* Paste contents of `serverless/unsplash-download.php` as the function body

 * Set `UNSPLASH_ACCESS_KEY` as an environment variable